** Video produced by Gum Photography **

 Graduate Assistantships (GAs) are made available each year in the Daytime MBA Program, providing much-needed experience for graduate students while increasing their future employment options.
 Graduate assistants typically serve in a support role at Millikin while completing the Daytime MBA program.

-Applications for 2019-2020 Graduate Assistantships are now closed.
+Applications for 2023-2024 Graduate Assistantships are OPEN.

 Graduate assistantships are offered in both academic and administrative areas.
 Assistantships provided through academic departments typically involve teaching responsibilities.
 Assistantships in administrative offices involve research and a variety of office-specific tasks.